oasci/pitt-biosc1540-2024f/content/lectures/20/index.md

 # Lecture 20

-**Date:** Nov 12, 2024
+**Date:** Nov 21, 2024

-This lecture focuses on ligand-based drug design, an approach that leverages information from known active compounds to discover new drug candidates.
-We'll explore various ligand-based methods, including quantitative structure-activity relationships (QSAR), pharmacophore modeling, and similarity searching.
-The session will highlight how these techniques complement structure-based approaches and their application in lead optimization and scaffold hopping.
+This lecture introduces students to the interdisciplinary field of systems biology, which aims to understand complex biological systems through a holistic approach.
+We'll explore how systems biology integrates various biological data types and computational methods to model and analyze cellular networks and organism-level processes.
+The session will cover key concepts such as network biology, metabolic modeling, and multi-scale integration.
+By examining real-world applications, students will gain insight into how systems biology is revolutionizing our understanding of biological complexity and its implications for medicine and biotechnology.

 ## Learning objectives

 What you should be able to do after today's lecture:

-1. Define ligand-based drug design and its role in drug discovery pipelines.
+1. Define systems biology and explain its importance in modern biological research
-2. Explain the principles of quantitative structure-activity relationships (QSAR) and their applications.
+2. Describe the key principles of network biology and its application in understanding cellular processes.
-3. Describe ligand-based pharmacophore modeling and how it differs from structure-based approaches.
+3. Explain the basics of metabolic modeling and its role in predicting cellular behavior.
-4. Discuss the concept of molecular similarity and its use in compound library screening.
+4. Discuss the concept of multi-scale integration in systems biology, from molecular to organism-level processes.
-5. Outline the process of scaffold hopping in lead optimization.
+5. Identify major computational tools and approaches used in systems biology research.
-6. Compare and contrast ligand-based and structure-based drug design approaches, identifying scenarios where each is most appropriate.
+6. Evaluate the potential applications and limitations of systems biology in addressing complex biological questions and in fields such as personalized medicine and synthetic biology.

 ## Readings